jheyman/blog/pages/Anycubic3DPrinter/index.md

 * Z axis: 80 steps/mm
 * E axis: 96 steps/mm

-X dimension should be corrected by a factor of 40/40.25 = 0.9938 => X outer dimensions is slightly too large, so I need to reduce the nb of steps/mm: 80 * 0.9943 = 79.54

-Y dimension should be corrected by a factor of 40/40.32 = 0.9921 => X outer dimensions is slightly too large, so I need to reduce the nb of steps/mm: 80 * 0.9921 = 79.37

-Z dimension should be corrected by a factor of ~ 0.975, so 78 steps/mm

-I adjusted these values (`Control` menu, `Motion`, then scroll down to find X/Y/Z/E steps/mm), printed the object again, and measured it:
+I tried adjusting these values (`Control` menu, `Motion`, then scroll down to find X/Y/Z/E steps/mm), printed the object again, and measured it.
 Unfortunately....the X/Y/Z/E steps/mm params were not properly stored to memory, so upon power cycle of the machine the values were lost somehow, which made the calibration pointless.
 This seems to be a limitation (bug?) of Anycubic's Kossel firmware version (as of early 2018).

 This issue initially led me to consider modifying the firmware myself, since source code is available: the AnyCubic site provides a source code file [here](http://cn-hk.file.qizhu18.com/anycubic3d.com/upload/201803/03/201803031411086886.zip) that supposedly corresponds to the firmware installed on the machine.
 I archived my own backup copy [here](https://github.com/jheyman/KosselLinearPlusCustomz/blob/master/firmware/ANYCUBIC_Kossel_Source_Code.zip), because who knows how long the company will be around.
 The firmware is derived from Marlin, which is readily available to download too, but requires customization to work with the Kossel.